-Bus service.
-CU Transit buses run several routes from peripheral parking lots and adjacent neighborhoods through the central campus from 5:45 a.m. to 1:00 a.m.
-Monday through Friday.
-Campus bus stops are clearly marked with blue and white signs.
-The fare for each ride is posted.
-Discount bus passes are available at the Traffic Bureau and the Willard Straight Hall ticket office.
+CU Transit buses run several routes from rural communities, shopping areas, adjacent neighborhoods, and Cornell's peripheral parking lots through the central campus from early morning to evening Monday through Friday.
+Fares vary according to the route traveled.
+Discount commuter tickets and bus passes are available at the Traffic Bureau and the Willard Straight Hall ticket office.

-Evening bus service (the Blue Light Bus) operates Sunday through Friday from 6:30 p.m. to 1:00 a.m. during the fall and spring semesters.
-The Blue Light Bus travels from central campus to peripheral dormitory and residential areas.
+The Blue Light Bus, an evening bus service, operates seven evenings a week during the fall and spring semesters.
+It travels from central campus to peripheral dormitory and residential areas.
+Evening service between Cornell, downtown Ithaca, and Ithaca College is available on Ithaca Transit's Route 2A Monday through Saturday during the academic year.
 The Blue Light Escort Service is also available during the evenings of the regular academic year for those traveling on foot to nearby residential and parking areas.
-Students can call 256-7373 in advance to be met by a trained and radio-equipped escort.
+Students may call 255-7373 in advance to be met by a trained and radio-equipped escort.

-Ithaca Transit, the North-East Transit, the Ithaca-Dryden Transit, and the East Ithaca Transit provide service between Cornell and adjacent neighborhoods and municipalities.
-Schedules for on-campus and off-campus bus service can be picked up at the Traffic Bureau, the Information and Referral Center in the Day Hall Lobby, Robert Purcell Union, and the Willard Straight Hall desk.
-For further information call CU Transit at 607/256-3782.
+Ithaca Transit, the North-East Transit, the Ithaca-Dryden Transit, the Ithaca-Ulysses Transit, the Ithaca-Newfield Transit, and the East Ithaca Transit provide service between Cornell and adjacent neighborhoods and municipalities.
+Schedules for on-campus and off-campus bus service are available at the Traffic Bureau, the Information and Referral Center in the Day Hall lobby, Robert Purcell Union, and the Willard Straight Hall desk.
+For further information, call CU Transit at 607/255-3782.